girder/girder_worker/docs/builtin-plugins.rst

 task fails.
 These artifacts differ from normal output transforms that upload files to Girder in two ways.
 Firstly, they are optional; if the specified file or directory does not exist, it does not cause any errors.
-This allows docker image authors to choose either at build time or runtime whether or not to emit artifacts.
-Secondly, the emitted files are attached to the job document itself, rather than placed within the Girder data hierarchy.
+This allows docker image authors to choose either at build time or runtime whether or not to create and upload artifacts.
+Secondly, the artifact files are attached to the job document itself, rather than placed within the Girder data hierarchy.
 This facilitates inspection of job artifacts inline with things like the log and status fields.

 The following example code shows an example Girder-side usage of the :py:class:`girder_worker.docker.transforms.girder.GirderUploadVolumePathJobArtifact` transform